avrland/PoolTracker/README.md

 ```

 ## TableViewer
-It's simply poolStat table pushed to web.
+It's simply PoolTracker 'UI' table pushed to web.
 Allows all ips to see it.
 Use with caution.

+For complete web UI, head to [PoolTrackerWeb](https://github.com/avrland/PoolTrackerWeb) part of PoolTracker project.

 1. Go to TableViewer folder.
 2. Insert mysql creditials to config_example.php and rename it to config.php.